 “Rheumatism” is not a medical term, but many people use it informally to describe symptoms similar to those of arthritis.
+Symptoms include joint and muscle pain.

 People often use the terms rheumatism and arthritis to describe a variety of symptoms, such as joint pain and inflammation.